GM seeks to avoid Takata recalls for fourth straight year

 GM's petition, posted Wednesday by the government, says the inflators are unique to GM and are safe, with no explosions even though nearly 67,000 air bags have deployed in the field.

-But Takata declared the front passenger inflators defective under a 2015 agreement with the government.
+But Takata declared the GM front passenger inflators defective under a 2015 agreement with the government.
 GM's efforts to avoid the recalls raise questions about whether the inflators are safe and why NHTSA has taken more than three years to rule on GM's petitions.
 The first one was filed in May of 2016.

 "Any fool can see that they're just stalling for time," said Craig Kohlhorst of Wellington, Florida, who recently traded in a 2007 Chevrolet Suburban in part because of the danger presented by the air bags.
 "They figure if they keep stalling, it'll go away and they won't have to expend the funds to address the issue."